jamesrw94/UoB_group_project/README.md

 2. Populate database using Twitter API
 3. Present information back to the user on how accurately they Know the News
 4. Demonstrate that this application can be used to highlight one’s awareness of their own bias towards the media

-## Project Structure
- - angular - contains the code for our app
- - JIRA screenshots - screenshots of our JIRA board
- - Data Model - how we envisage our Data schema and data model
- - Twitter API - contains the script we intend to use to retrieve headlines from twitter
- - Ideas - Contains all ideas that for the Serious Play app which we have considered.
- - Meet notes - contains minutes from our meetings

 # Acknowledgements
 Special thanks to all the lecturers on the Software Engineering unit at University of Bristol 2021 for all their help and support.